SUSE/qe-sap-deployment/docs/secure_storage_account.md

 ```

 A token will be returned in the form of a string.
 Copy this token and store it
 securely.
-This token will not be recoverable from Azure!
+This token will not be recoverable from Azure neither manually revokable!

 ## Uploading blobs